 - 4 2459

 - 6 2810

 The rankings would be worse if the mutual fund industry had to continue to track funds that simply closed their doors and transferred their assets to another fund within their company.
 This is called “survivorship bias.”
 These funds performance is effectively buried, never to be seen again.
+According to Mark Hulbert (editor of the Hulbert Financial Digest) in a 2017 article on MarketWatch only 1 in 20 actively managed mutual funds beats the index when survivorship bias is accounted for.
+According to an article on Yahoo Finance from a S & P Dow Jones report of 563 actively managed mutual funds that were in the top quartile of performance in September 2015 only 6.3% of those remained in the top quartile in September of 2017.
 Index investing is simpler than trying to pick managed funds and more importantly, it’s more profitable.

 Most Investors Earn Below Average Returns

 Over a 20-year period ending 12/31/15, the S&P 500 Index averaged 9.85% a year while the average equity fund investor earned 5.19% according to a study by Dalbar, Inc. This is due largely to trying to time the market.
 Studies show that many investors would sell when the market was low out of fear and then buy after the market had reached new highs.
 This is sort of like buying something at regular price and then returning it when it goes on sale; not very profitable.
 To be successful, one needs to stay the course and stick to your long-term plan even when the market drastically declines periodically.
 Listed below are some financial terms that describe common investor mistakes.

 Recency Bias – People tend to put too much emphasis on recent history.
 You have to think long-term and avoid paying attention to short-term market fluctuations.